ajithrn/ev-triplog/USAGE.md

 - Total statistics (trips, distance, energy, efficiency)
 - Recent completed trips
 - Quick access to start new trips

+## Progressive Web App (PWA)

+### Installing the App

+The app will automatically show an install prompt when you first visit.
+You can also install manually:

+**Desktop (Chrome/Edge/Brave)**:
+1. Look for the install icon (⊕) in the address bar
+2. Click "Install" to add to your desktop

+**Mobile (Android)**:
+1. Tap the menu (⋮) and select "Add to Home screen"

+**Mobile (iOS/Safari)**:
+1. Tap the Share button
+2. Select "Add to Home Screen"

+### Offline Functionality

+The app works completely offline after your first visit.
+All pages, features, and data are accessible without internet connection.

+**What Works Offline**:
+- All pages and navigation
+- Create and edit trips
+- Add stops and charging sessions
+- View analytics and export data

+### Automatic Updates

+The app checks for updates when you open it.
+If an update is available, you'll see a prompt to reload and get the latest version.

 ## Vehicle Management